The Top 100 Foods High In Polyphenols

 Picture of Mexican Oregano Herb on a White Surface.

-It’s also one of the best food sources of polyphenols, and it offers a variety of flavanones, flavones, and flavonols (7).
+It’s also one of the best food sources of polyphenols, offering a variety of flavanones, flavones, and flavonols (7).

 However, there are some differences between Mediterranean and Mexican oregano, which are actually slightly different botanically.

-Firstly, oregano hailing from Mexico has a robust, deep and fuller taste, and a slightly citrusy flavor.
+Firstly, oregano from Mexico boasts a robust, deep and fuller taste, along with a slightly citrusy flavor.

-Mediterranean varieties, although different from country to country, tend to have a milder taste.
+Additionally, Mediterranean varieties, albeit varying from country to country, generally offer a milder taste.

 6. Celery Seed (2.094 mg per 100g)

-Celery seed has a long history of use for its purported health properties.
+Celery seed has a long history of use for its purported health benefits.

-First of all, celery seed is full of flavonoids.
-Current research from animal studies also suggests that it may have anti-inflammatory and blood-pressure-lowering properties (8, 9).
+First of all, celery seed is rich in flavonoids.
+Ongoing research from animal studies indicate potential anti-inflammatory and blood-pressure-lowering properties (8, 9).

-People tend to consume these seeds in the form of celery seed tea, and it is also available in a supplement form.
+Typically, people tend to consume these seeds in the form of celery seed tea, and supplements are also available.

-It’s also possible to eat the seeds raw, but they are not particularly tasty.
+Consuming the seeds raw is also an option, but they are not particularly tasty.

 7. Black Chokeberry (1,756 mg per 100g)